inclusive-design/website-cities/content/ideas/plant-a-home-co-design-session/index.md

 #### 3. Access to transportation from your home

 - List the detailed steps you need to take to travel around the city from your home.
-- Think about and share the barriers you face travelling around the city from your home?
+- Think about and share the barriers you face traveling around the city from your home?
 - Think about and share times when it was easy for you to travel around the city from your home?
 - How can existing transit options in your neighbourhood be improved, or new transit options be created to better meet your needs?